nowzoo/nowzoo-angular-bootstrap-lite/docs/modals.md

 # Modals

-## Example using a component as the modal content
+## Example using a component type as the modal content

-The modal content component...
+The component that we'll use as the modal content...

 ```ts
 // example-modal-content.component.ts